Food Systems & Health

 Food Systems Approaches to Food Safety

 Every year, over 48 million people will experience a foodborne illness.
-In this course you will learn how foodborne illnesses are investigated, and how out-breaks are traced through complex food systems back to the contaminated food.
-By conducting patient interviews, you will gain practical experience in solving foodborne disease outbreaks.
-You will also contribute to preventing foodborne outbreaks in our community by working with local food processors to reduce food safety risks.
+In this course students learn how foodborne illnesses are investigated, and how out-breaks are traced through complex food systems back to the contaminated food.
+By conducting patient interviews, students gain practical experience in solving foodborne disease outbreaks.
+Students also contribute to preventing foodborne outbreaks in our community by working with local food processors to reduce food safety risks.

 Outcomes